FsHub-Major/ncp/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-© 2024 la9la9.
+© 2024 FsHub-Major.
 All rights reserved.